 If you already know how to play an instrument, continuing to practice in your senior living community provides valuable mental stimulation.
 If you don't know how to play any instruments, learning to play one as a new skill helps keep more areas of the brain remain active.
 You'll not only showcase the discipline to learn an instrument, but you may gain new friends as you practice.

 Dancing is something that many of us love to do and also comes with multiple benefits.
 Learning new dance styles is not only fun, but provides a safe physical activity that can promote heart health and improve range of motion.
+If you live in an assisted living nearby a studio, don't hesitate to ask if they offer any senior classes.

 5. Crossword Puzzles/Sudoku